JingShing-Python/Python-Voice-Order/README.md

 An project that can transfer your voice order into word command.

 ## Project Purpose
-O wish to make this a convenient tool help people who can not read or people can not see or you just don't have hand to use this tool.
+Our wish to make this a convenient tool help people who can not read or people can not see or you just don't have hand to use this tool.
 It will be convenient to just tell bot what you want and it can help you to precess these problems.

 ## How to use
 * Latest version: